Plan one loan cancellation criteria.

 Approval Timeline

-Once all necessary documents are submitted, it may take some time for a decision to be reached.
+Once all necessary documents are submitted, a decision may take some time to reach.
 The approval timeline varies depending on the complexity of the case and the availability of medical evidence supporting the claim.

 Benefits and Considerations